-This issue is due to security changes introduced with Windows Vista.
-Microsoft made a change in Vista or newer operating system such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges.
+When SyncBackPro/SE it is run elevated it cannot see networked drives, but SyncBackFree can (so can SyncBackPro/SE if it is not run elevated).
+This issue is due to security restrictions in Windows.
+Microsoft made a change in Windows Vista such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges.

 This problem occurs because User Account Control treats members of the Administrators group as standard users.

-When an administrator logs on to Windows Vista or newer, the Local Security Authority (LSA) creates two access tokens.
+When an administrator logs on to Windows, the Local Security Authority (LSA) creates two access tokens.
 If LSA is notified that the user is a member of the Administrators group, LSA creates the second logon that has the administrator rights removed (filtered).
 This filtered access token is used to start the user’s desktop.
 Applications can use the full administrator access token if the administrator user clicks Allow in a User Account Control dialog box.

-If a user is logged on to Windows Vista or newer, and if User Account Control is enabled, a program that uses the user’s filtered access token and a program that uses the user’s full administrator access token can run at the same time.
+If a user is logged on to Windows, and if User Account Control is enabled, a program that uses the user’s filtered access token and a program that uses the user’s full administrator access token can run at the same time.
 Because LSA created the access tokens during two separate logon sessions, the access tokens contain separate logon IDs.

 When network shares are mapped, they are linked to the current logon session for the current process access token.
 This means that, if a user uses the command prompt (Cmd.exe) together with the filtered access token to map a network share, the network share is not mapped for processes that run with the full administrator access token.

 If you are using SyncBackPro/SE V11 then you can avoid this restriction by going to the Expert tab in Global Settings.
 Enable the option Allow access to mapped network drives, save the settings and reboot (you must reboot for the setting to take effect).